advancedresearch/path_semantics/README.md

 # Path Semantics
 A research project in path semantics, a re-interpretation of functions for expressing mathematics

+**The first person who finds unsoundness at the core of Path Semantics (axiom),
+will receive 200 USD in reward.**

 "From Logic to Lojban" - Sven Nilsen, 2018 (slogan)

 Here you will find lots of papers on ideas related to mathematics, logic, language and artificial intelligence.